 In this context, the movement path of all teeth is optimised so that the treatment is generally shorter and more comfortable.
 These are distinct advantages if the technology worth considering.

 Are there any disadvantages of the SureSmile system?

 Due to the advanced technology, opting for Suresmile technology may in fact be more expensive.
 This must be carefully weighed against the pros, such as shorter treatment time.
 If budget is your main concern, this is certainly something to seriously consider.

 Fundamentally, using SureSmile technology addresses many of the major issues that we have had with older technology.
 It may be a significant time investment for any orthodontist to learn the way that it works and how it can be used, but once this time investment has been made the advantages certainly outweigh any disadvantages.

 Of course, SureSmile is only as good as the orthodontic practitioner.
 And in this sense it is not an automated process.
 The technology merely provides the orthodontist with more information and more tools.
 The way that this information is used defines how successful any individual SureSmile-based treatment will be.
 By choosing the right specialist orthodontist, you can be confident in your treatment process.

 The Future is Digital

-As we move towards an increasingly digital future where Artificial Intelligence and automated systems are doing more and more work for us, orthodontic technology has made a big leap in this area.
+We are moving towards an increasingly digital future where Artificial Intelligence and automated systems are doing more and more work for us.
+Orthodontic technology has made a big leap in this area too.
 SureSmile technology offers a wide range of benefits that many patients find appealing.

 Where traditional methods of moving teeth involve educated trial and error adjustments over a period of time, SureSmile offers more accuracy.
 The three dimensional modelling simply utilises advanced computer simulation.